chazdean/spacestagram/README.md

 ## Features

 * Likes are saved even if the user refreshes the page
-* Clicking the Like buttion animates a red heart icon
+* Clicking the Like button animates a red heart icon
 * Page presents a loading bar while fetching images from NASA's API